lizoyu/kaggle-DigitRecognizer/README.md

 ### Traditional methods

-It can be divided into three modules: preprocessing, feature extraction, machine learning.
+It can be divided into three modules: preprocessing, feature extraction, classification

 #### preprocessing